jjloomis/adobe-audition-basic-audio-editing/editing/working-with-additional-audio-files.md

 # Working with additional WAV files

 Up until this point, you’ve been working with sound bites WAV files that were exported from your interview WAV files.
-Sometimes, you’ll have additional WAV files that contain room tone, music, or more sound bites.
+Sometimes, you’ll have additional WAV files that contain ambient sound, music you recorded with a Zoom, or more interview material.

 1. In the Multitrack Session, go to File, choose Import and select File.
 2. Import any audio files you want to add to your Multitrack Session.